 Fermented Foods and Beverages

-- Kombucha Vinegar – Kombucha’s health-promoting properties have been experienced in supporting the stomach organ and the regulation of intestinal flora – regulating the intestinal activities, cellular strengthening, antibiotic effect and facilitating pH balance and used as a natural body detoxifier.
-Kombucha Raw Vinegar has the vitamins B’s, amino acids, yeasts (good), bacteria, antibiotic substances, acetic and lactic acids, gluconic and glucuronic acids
+- Kombucha Vinegar – Kombucha’s health-promoting properties have been experienced in supporting the stomach organs and the regulation of intestinal flora – regulating the intestinal activities, cellular strengthening, antibiotic effect and facilitating pH balance and used as a natural body detoxifier.
+Kombucha Raw Vinegar has vitamins B’s, amino acids, yeasts (good), bacteria, antibiotic substances, acetic and lactic acids, gluconic and glucuronic acids

 - Kefir Water is made with a Scoby, sugar and organic fruit.
-The same processs occurs as with Kombucha Tea.
-Sugar is the Scobie’s food.
+The same process occurs as with Kombucha Tea.
+Sugar is the Scoby’s food.
 Just as we use food for fuel and energy so do the cultures require food to make the fermented juices.
 The added sweetness is from the organic fruits.
 Children enjoy this beverage.

-- Kefir Yogurt is made with organic, un-pasteurized milk, goats milk, coconut milk and water.
+- Kefir Yogurt is made with organic, unpasteurized milk, goats milk, coconut milk and water.
 The Kefir culture breaks down the dairy sugars (lactose).
-The dairy sugars is its food.
-This makes it possible for lactose intolerent people to be able to use this yogurt as a digestive support.
-Kefir is the powerhouse in supporting digestive health as the bacteria repropogates the large intestine.
-This creates the balance in the gut which is vital for the basic of all health.
+The dairy sugars are its food.
+This makes it possible for lactose intolerant people to be able to use this yogurt as a digestive support.
+Kefir is the powerhouse in supporting digestive health, as the bacteria repropagates the large intestine.
+This creates the balance in the gut which is vital for the basics of all health.

-- Kefir Whey: Is a therapeutic form of absorbable protein.
-Very supportive when consumed after an illness, the elderly and increasing protein levels when recovering from an
+- Kefir Whey is a therapeutic form of absorbable protein.
+Very supportive when consumed after an illness, the elderly and increasing protein levels when recovering from an injury.

-Fermented Veggie Juice- Beet Kvass– Beet Kvass is used in natural therapies as a General Tonic.
-It supports the health of the blood, gives support to the liver therefore promoting healthy digestion and regularity.
-Beet Kvass naturally produces digestive enzymes which when consumed prior to a meal, will support in the break- down of the food ingested.
-When you begin with adding fermented foods into your diet, it is often better to begin with the drinks as the body is able to absorb them without strong side- affects.
+Beet Kvass is used in natural therapies as a General Tonic.
+It supports the health of the blood, gives support to the liver, therefore promoting healthy digestion and regularity.
+Beet Kvass naturally produces digestive enzymes which when consumed prior to a meal, will support in the breakdown of the food ingested.
+When you begin with adding fermented foods into your diet, it is often better to begin with the drinks, as the body is able to absorb them without strong side-effects.

-Eat Living Foods- Eat Healing Foods– It is always better to eat something in its whole form when possible, because each part makes the other more digestible.
-Your Food is Your Medicine + you get to eat and drink foods in ways that gets you back to bringing in the 5 tastes that are necessary in effectively supporting the body in maintaining it’s equilibrium.
+It is always better to eat something in its whole form when possible, because each part makes the other more digestible.
+Your Food is your Medicine + you get to eat and drink foods in ways that gets you back to bringing in the 5 tastes that are necessary in effectively supporting the body in maintaining its natural equilibrium.